Is The Watermarking Of LLM-Generated Code Robust?: ACKNOWLEDGMENTS

-The rapid advancement of large language models (LLMs) like GPT and Codex \citep{chen2021codex, openai2023gpt4} in understanding and generating code holds transformative potential for software engineering.
-However, it raises concerns about misuse such as code plagiarism and malware generation.
+The rapid advancement of large language models (LLMs) like GPT and Codex in understanding and generating code holds transformative potential for software development \citep{chen2021codex, openai2023gpt4, cornstack, swerank, assemblyrl, codearc, satbench, vericoder}, especially when combined with constrained decoding algorithms \citep{ugare2024syncode, itergen, crane, dingo}, which improve the syntactic and semantic correctness of the LLM output.
+However, the use of LLMs for coding tasks raises concerns about misuse such as code plagiarism and malware generation.
 Combating misuse requires accurate detection of LLM-generated code, which is challenging as LLMs are designed to produce realistic output that mimics human-generated code.

 To address this issue, researchers have developed various \textit{watermarking techniques}, which inject hidden patterns in the generated output based on a hash or cryptographic key \citep{pmlr-v202-kirchenbauer23a, zhao2023provable, kuditipudi2023robust}.
 A critical challenge lies in potential human or automated modifications that can erase the patterns, undermining the watermark's detectability.